partharamanujam/webexhbs/Readme.md

 ## Philosophy

-  One of the many possible implementations of template-based rendering using Handlebars for Express JS including support for layout-blocks and redis-based caching.
-Support is also provided for client-side templating.
+  One of the many possible implementations of template-based rendering using Handlebars for Express JS, including support for layout-blocks and redis-based caching.
+Support is also provided for browser/client-side templating.

 ## APIs